Local 2-separators: The uniqueness statement of the local 2-separator theorem

 Hence we may assume, and we do assume, that the cycle $o$ traverses the local separator $\{a_1,a_2\}$ twice.
-As $\{a_1,a_2\}$ crosses neither $\{b_1,b_2\}$ nor $\{c_1,c_2\}$, any path between the $a_i$ on $o$ must contain an even number of vertices $b_i$ and $c_j$.
-As the cycle $o$ alternates, one of these path must contain all vertices $b_i$ and $c_j$, and the other none.
-Let $o'$ be the cycle obtained from $o$ by replacing the path containing none by a torso edge.
+As $\{a_1,a_2\}$ crosses neither $\{b_1,b_2\}$ nor $\{c_1,c_2\}$, one $a_1$-$a_2$-subpath of $o$ must contain both vertices $b_1$ and $b_2$.
+As the cycle $o$ alternates, this path must also contain one vertex $c_i$ between $b_1$ and $b_2$ and it must contain the second vertex $c_i$ as $\{a_1,a_2\}$ does not cross $\{c_1,c_2\}$ (in the form of condition (4) of \myref{alt_exist}).
+So there is an $a_1$-$a_2$-subpath $P$ of $o$ containing none of the vertices $b_i$ or $c_j$ as interior vertices.
+Let $o'$ be the cycle obtained from $o$ by replacing the path $P$ by a torso path.
 The cycle $o'$ contains a lift of $\{b_1,b_2\}$ by construction.
 As the lift is unique by \autoref{lift_unique}, it must contain the lift of $\{b_1,b_2\}$.
 The cycle $o'$ traverses the lift of $\{b_1,b_2\}$ twice by the `More specifically'-part of \myref{lifting-lem}.
 Similarly, $o'$ traverses the lift of $\{c_1,c_2\}$ twice.
 So it alternates between the lifts of $\{b_1,b_2\}$ and $\{c_1,c_2\}$.
-Thus the lifts of $\{b_1,b_2\}$ and $\{c_1,c_2\}$ cross.
+Thus the lifts of $\{b_1,b_2\}$ and $\{c_1,c_2\}$ cross by \myref{alt_exist}.